sinc-lab/rna-llm-folding/README.md

 Instructions to generate the RNA-LLM embeddings listed above, using the authors methods, are detailed in `scripts/embeddings`.

-**HuggingFace demo**
+**HuggingFace demo**:
 The benchmark can be run online with HuggingFace models and Colab in [this notebook](https://colab.research.google.com/github/sinc-lab/rna-llm-folding/blob/main/notebooks/demo_huggingface.ipynb).
-Notice that these are not the official model implementations by the RNA-LLM authors.

 ## Comparison results